Aky97567/CanDoList/README.md

 ## Core Philosophy

-CanDoList separates your master task collection from your daily focus.
+CanDoList separates your main task collection from your daily focus.
 This allows you to:

 - Capture all tasks without creating mental burden
 - Focus only on what's relevant for today